MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxtiff-get-csid-vb.md

-﻿---
+---
-Description: 'Retrieves the Csid property for a FaxTiff object.
-The Csid property is a string that contains called station identifier (CSID) information, which is typically the fax number of the device that received the specified fax file.' ms.assetid: '2e08d581-cb6d-43fa-b84f-413406ad0faf'
+Description: Retrieves the Csid property for a FaxTiff object.
+The Csid property is a string that contains called station identifier (CSID) information, which is typically the fax number of the device that received the specified fax file. ms.assetid: 2e08d581-cb6d-43fa-b84f-413406ad0faf
-title: 'FaxTiff.Csid property'
+title: FaxTiff.Csid property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxTiff.Csid property